If you’re thinking about marriage or your relationship is getting serious, it’s important to discuss your attitudes to money with your partner.

 By considering your current financial situation - including any assets or debts you may each be bringing to the table - you’re setting a solid foundation for the future.

 Taking things one step further, you may consider using a pre-nup – or pre-nuptial agreement – to help clarify what might happen to your assets should your relationship not stand the test of time.

 You’ve probably heard the term ‘pre-nup’ on US TV shows or movies; in Australia it’s known as a financial agreement.

-A financial agreement is a contract that sets out how your property and assets will be divided if your relationship breaks down.
+A financial agreement is a contract that sets out how you intend for your property and assets to be divided if your relationship breaks down.

 Most people think these agreements need to be put in place before getting married, but financial agreements can be entered into before, or during, a relationship, and they can be made between partners in both married and de facto relationships – including same sex relationships1.